sehodges/jacdac-stm32g0/README.md

 * CRC fixed to be CRC-16-CCITT
 * announce packets now contain only service classes; device name is gone and advertisement data can be queried from the service
-* all packets include standardized 16-bit command and 16-bit argument, plus any custom data
+* all packets include standardized 16-bit command, plus any custom data
 * a protocol-level light-weight acknowledge mechanism is introduced
+* several packets sharing device identifier can be sent in one physical frame

 Refer to [JACDAC v0 specification](https://jacdac.org/specification/) for general description of use